huggingface/swift-coreml-transformers/README.md

-# This repo is not actively maintained neither, for the bleeding edge support head over to [swift-transformers](https://github.com/huggingface/swift-transformers)!
+# This repo is not actively maintained and has been archived.
+For an in-development replacement, please head over to [swift-transformers](https://github.com/huggingface/swift-transformers)!

 # Swift Core ML implementations of Transformers: GPT-2, DistilGPT-2, BERT, DistilBERT, more coming soon!